Igrobzik/Declinable-Death-Messages/README.md

 A client-side Fabric mod that allows languages with grammatical cases (such as Russian, Ukrainian, Polish, Czech, Slovak and others) to inflect killer names in Minecraft death messages.

-The mod does not modify language files directly.
-Instead, it looks for additional translation keys in resource packs.
+The mod leaves existing Minecraft translations unchanged.
+It only adds support for extra translation keys, which can be provided by the mod itself (for built-in languages) or by resource packs.

 ## Examples